 Linux offers flexible and simple commands for performing various operations on the files and folders.
-One of the commonly performed tasks is copying the files and folders by running specific commands along with various options for additional functionality.
+One of the commonly performed tasks is to copy files in Linux by running specific commands along with various options for additional functionality.

-In this article, we will be learning various commands for copying files along with various options.
+In this article, we will be learning various cp command in Linux for copying files along with various options.
 Apart from this, you will get to know how to create system-wide backups for copying specific files.

-Copying files in Linux using the “cp” command
+Copy file in Linux using the CP Command

-You can use the “cp” command for copying the files and directories from one location to another.
-It works showhome similar to the “mv” command that uses to move the file or directory from one location to another.
-Well, every Linux distribution uses the “cp” command.
-Below is the basic format of the “cp” command that you can use.
+You can use the cp command in Linux to copy files and directories from one location to another.
+It works showhome similar to the mv command that uses to move the file or directory from one location to another.
+Well, every Linux distribution uses the cp command.
+Below is the basic format of the cp command that you can use.

 cp [additional_option] source_file target_file